 - “We had ICT very deeply embedded but staff weren’t recognising how it was promoting learning.”

 - “The theme we used for our parent video led directly to action plans.
 Showing the video to parents is really effective in giving them a new perspective on the school.”

 – comments made by 3rd Millennium Learning Award-winning schools at the Naace Hothouse, July 2012.

 Making a submission for the Award is a process of development.
 It typically involves:

 - discussions amongst SLT and then the whole staff on your view of the nature of 3rd millennium learning.

 - planning and preparing to make the videos.
+One for the school community (5 mins) and one aimed at educators (up to 10 mins).
 What is most important to tell parents and pupils about the school?

-- filming for the video.
+- filming for the videos.
 Teachers, parents and pupils talking about the new ways learning is happening crystalises their thoughts.

 - then making the videos and reviewing them brings the whole community together behind your aims and targets.